PFTL/pftl_pelican/content/blog/03_Virtual_Environment.rst.md

 ---
-author:
-- Aquiles Carattino
+author: Aquiles Carattino
+slug: virtual-environment-is-a-must-have-tool
-date: '2018-03-09'
+date: 2018-03-09
 description: |
     Isolate different development environments from each other to avoid overlaps
-header: '{attach}michael-aleo-571965-unsplash.jpg'
+image: '/images/virtual_environments_python.png'
 subtitle: |
     Isolate different development environments from each other to avoid overlaps
-tags: 'Python, Virtual Environment, Development, Tricks, Tools'
+tags:
+  - Python
+  - Virtual Environment
+  - Development
 title: 'Virtual Environment is a Must-Have Tool'
 ---